privacysandbox/protected-auction-services-docs/key_value_service_trust_model.md

 *   _Client software_: shorthand for the implementation of FLEDGE in a browser (such as a [Chrome browser](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#31-fetching-real-time)) or on a device (such as an [Android device](https://developer.android.com/design-for-safety/privacy-sandbox/fledge#ad-selection-ad-tech-platform-managed-trusted-server)).
 *   _Attestation_: a mechanism to authenticate software identity, usually with [cryptographic hashes](https://en.wikipedia.org/wiki/Cryptographic_hash_function) or signatures.
 In this proposal, attestation matches the code running in the adtech-operated key/value service with the open source code.
 *   _Trusted execution environment (TEE)_: a dedicated, closed execution context that is isolated through hardware memory protection and cryptographic protection of storage.
 The TEE's contents are protected from observation and tampering by unauthorized parties, including the root user.
-*   _Key management service (KMS)_: a centralized component tasked with provision of decryption keys to appropriately secured aggregation server instances.
+*   _Key management service (KMS)_: a centralized component tasked with provision of decryption keys to appropriately secured FLEDGE service instances.
 Provision of public encryption keys to end user devices and key rotation also fall under key management.

 ## Key/value service workflow

 Adtechs use the key/value service to supply realtime information to the FLEDGE ad auction.
 This information could be used, for example, to add budgeting data about each ad.
 The proposed workflow is as follows:

 1. Adtechs deploy and operate the key/value service on a cloud provider with the necessary TEE capabilities.
-2. Adtechs load key/value data into the servers, and retain the ability to push changes to this data at any time.
+2. Adtechs load key/value data into the service, and retain the ability to push changes to this data at any time.
 3. While running a FLEDGE auction, the client device sends the lookup request to the key/value service that was specified by the buyer or seller.
-The data in-transit is encrypted to make sure only the server job is able to see the cleartext.
+The data in-transit is encrypted to make sure only the job is able to see the cleartext.
 4. To decrypt the requests, the adtech-operated key/value service uses the private keys, which it has previously obtained from the KMS by attesting that it is running an approved version of the code in the TEE.
 The KMS will not release the private keys to anything or anyone else.
 Other mechanisms to secure data in-transit may also be explored in the future.
-5. The server looks up the matching data for the keys and returns it also in encrypted form.
-[Read the API explainer for details](https://github.com/WICG/turtledove/blob/main/FLEDGE_Key_Value_Server_API.md).
+5. The service looks up the matching data for the keys and returns it also in encrypted form.
+Refer to the [FLEDGE Key/Value Server APIs Explainer](https://github.com/WICG/turtledove/blob/main/FLEDGE_Key_Value_Server_API.md).

 ## Privacy and security considerations